 As in Client-Server, PubSub message flooding attacks can use both well-formed and malformed Messages.
 For well-formed Messages, the attacker could be one in which the publisher is not a member of the SecurityGroup and one in which it is a member.
 For malformed Messages, an attacker could use a malicious Publisher that floods a network with malformed Messages in order to exhaust the system’s resources.

-In general, Message flooding may impair the ability to communicate with an OPC UA entity and result in denial of service.
+In general, Message flooding can impair the ability to communicate with an OPC UA entity and result in denial of service.

 An attacker can send a limited number of messages that obtain a resource on the system.
 The commands are typically valid, but they each use up a resource resulting in a single Client obtaining all resources blocking valid Clients from accessing the Server.
-For example, on a Server in which only 10 Sessions are available a malicious person using a legitimate Client, might obtain all 10 Sessions.
-Or a malicious Client might try to open 10 secure channels, without actually completing the process.
+For example, on a Server in which only 10 Sessions are available a malicious person using a legitimate Client, could obtain all 10 Sessions.
+Or a malicious Client could try to open 10 SecureChannels, without actually completing the process.

 Resource exhaustion attacks do not occur in the same manner for PubSub communications since no session or resources are allocated.
 For PubSub communication, the Publisher is not susceptible.
 In broker-less PubSub communication, the Subscriber can, with the use of filters, bypass any resource exhaustion issues.
-In broker case, both the Publisher and Subscriber must connect to the broker.
+In broker case, both the Publisher and Subscriber are connected to the broker.
 Although the Publisher and Subscriber are not directly susceptible (as in the broker-less case), the broker is susceptible.
-The details for broker communication is not part of OPC UA but is defined by the broker protocol.
+The details for broker communication is not part of this standard but is defined by the broker protocol.

-Eavesdropping is the unauthorized disclosure of sensitive information that might result directly in a critical security breach or be used in follow-on attacks.
+Eavesdropping is the unauthorized disclosure of sensitive information that could result directly in a critical security breach or be used in follow-on attacks.

-If an attacker has compromised the underlying operating system or the network infrastructure, then the attacker might be able to record and capture Messages.
-It may be beyond the capability of a Client or Server to recover from a compromised operating system.
+If an attacker has compromised the underlying operating system or the network infrastructure, then the attacker could be able to record and capture Messages.
+It could be beyond the capability of a Client or Server to recover from a compromised operating system.

 Eavesdropping impacts Confidentiality directly and if session establishment is not secured Authentication and Authorization.
 It also indirectly threatens all other security objectives.